tanmaychandane/vagrant_configuration/README.md

 # vagrant_configuration
 Repository containing Vagrant configuration files.
 <br>
-Download file of required OS, paste it.
-And rename it as "Vagrantfile".
+Download required file, paste it, and rename it as "Vagrantfile" before powering on virtual machine.